kbhuvanteja/kbhuvanteja/README.md

 - 😄 Pronouns: ...
 - My Google Badges : [GoogleCloud](https://www.cloudskillsboost.google/public_profiles/6a48b1a3-75fd-4abe-8741-4f8a862b96e2)

+Meet Bhuvan, a passionate software engineer with almost 2 years of experience in the field.
+Based in Bangalore, India's very own Silicon Valley, Bhuvan is a student by nature and an Engineer by profession.

 Bhuvan is an associate network & connectivity engineer with around 2 years of experience in configuring, developing, testing, and supporting software products across diverse industry.

 He is an Intermediate AWS developer with a proper foundation in cloud technologies & concepts, docker, networking, web-technologies, and system configurations.

 These days he is developing and deploying an IoT platform which can be used in different domains.
 Bhuvan is also well-known in different OS platforms like Linux & Windows and database management in MySQL.

 His proficiency in scripting language like python and front-end technologies like HTML, CSS, and JSON makes him a versatile engineer.

+Bhuvan is also a member of Google Developer Groups, in GDG Cloud Bangalore [Bhuvan_Profile](https://developers.google.com/profile/u/bhuvantejak)

+## 🛠 Skills

+## Key Competences

+## Technologies

+## Tools